NaridaL/learn/content/graphs.md

 # Spanning subgraph

-A spanning subgraph of an undirected or directed graph G is a subgraph which contains all nodes of §G§.
+A spanning subgraph of an undirected or directed graph §G§ is a subgraph which contains all nodes of §G§.

 # Graph: Simple